-You can enroll in 1 credit of service learning which will automatically give you placements in the local community.
-More information will be provided during your on-site orientation.
+You can enroll in 1 to 2 credits of service learning which will automatically give you placements in the local community.
+More information will be provided during your onsite orientation.

 COMMUNICATION

 Information on accessing/forwarding your UW-Eau Claire email address and telephone calls through your computer (SKYPE) is in your Study Abroad Handbook.